shown440/shown440/README.md

 <br><br>
 <h3 align="left">Let's Connect: </h3>
-</br>I thrive on collaboration and look forward to connecting with professionals, enthusiasts, and innovators in the tech space.
-Whether you're
-interested in discussing the latest trends in technology, exploring collaboration opportunities, or simply sharing ideas, let's connect and create something amazing together!
+I thrive on collaboration and look forward to connecting with professionals, enthusiasts, and innovators in the tech space.
+Whether you're interested in discussing the latest trends in technology, exploring collaboration opportunities, or simply sharing ideas, let's connect and create something amazing together!

-Ready to elevate your team's success through innovative solutions and collaborative efforts.**
+Ready to elevate your team's success through innovative solutions and collaborative efforts.

-<h3 align="left">- 📫 How to reach me ahmed.shifullah@gmail.com</h3>
+<h3 align="left">- 📫 How to reach me <a href="mailto:ahmed.shifullah@gmail.com">ahmed.shifullah@gmail.com</a></h3>

 <h1 align="left">Connect with me:</h1>
 <p align="left">